mohamedzeeshan/mdzeeshan/_posts/2020-09-27-no-data-available.md

 ---
 layout: post
 title: "The Z Factor: NDA: No Data Available?"
-categories: ["India", "Narendra Modi", "governance", "coronavirus", "COVID-19"]
+categories: ["India", "Narendra Modi", "governance", "coronavirus", "COVID-19", "The Z Factor"]
 location: "Deccan Herald"
 snippet: "Lack of transparency on basic data is not unusual in authoritarian regimes.
 Data means accountability.
 If officers collect data, it opens them up to questions on their performance: Why were more people robbed in their region than elsewhere?
 Why have fires been more frequent in the last couple of years?
 Why are death rates in their area higher than the national average?
-(Published in Deccan Herald)"
+(Published in my Z Factor column in Deccan Herald)"
 ---

 All through this month, Union ministers have been submitting before the nation that they don’t know most things about most things: There is no data on how many migrant workers died during the lockdown, nor even how many doctors and healthcare workers on Covid-19 duty have died, how many farmers committed suicide, or how many people lost jobs.
 As I watched the Modi government do this each day, I was reminded of my time as a policy consultant in the Middle East last year.